League:

 sleeves

-After several months without a sponsor, chairman Kevin Maxwell put his family's Pergamon Press business back onto the Oxford United shirts.
+After several months without a sponsor, chairman Kevin Maxwell put his Pergamon Press business back onto the Oxford United shirts.

 Around the same time, socks began to appear with the club crest and Scoreline logo embroidered on the sides.